Fukaya A_\infty-structures associated to Lefschetz fibrations. III: The results

 By assumption, $c_1(E) = 0$.
 Our main Floer-theoretic object of study is the symplectic cohomology of $E$.

 \begin{lemma} The cohomology class $z^{(1)}|E$ lies in the kernel of \eqref{eq:acc}. \end{lemma}

 The proof will exhibit a geometrically defined bounding cochain for $B(z^{(1)}|E)$.
-In analogy with the previous discussion of Assumption \ref{th:as-1}, the bounding cochain determines a class in $\mathit{SH}^1(E)_{\mathit{red}}$, and by applying $-\Delta_{\mathit{red}}$, another class
+In analogy with the previous discussion of Assumption \ref{th:as-1}, the bounding cochain determines a class in $\mathit{SH}^1(E)_{\mathit{red}}$ which goes to $B(z^{(1)}|E)$ under the connecting map from \eqref{eq:plus-sequence}; and by applying $-\Delta_{\mathit{red}}$, another class

-The last-mentioned class has an alternative and more direct description, in terms of pseudo-holomorphic thimbles going through $M$ \cite{borman-sheridan15} (see also \cite{ganatra-pomerleano}).
+The last-mentioned class has an alternative and more direct description, in terms of pseudo-holomorphic thimbles going through $M$ (this goes back to unpublished work of Borman-Sheridan, see also \cite{ganatra-pomerleano}).
 With that description in mind, we call $s$ the Borman-Sheridan class.

 \begin{remark} From the perspective of \cite{seidel14b}, the Borman-Sheridan class can be viewed as a special case of a more general idea.
-Suppose that we start with a Lefschetz fibration $p: E \rightarrow \bC,$, which does not necessarily extend over $\bC P^1$.
+Consider a Lefschetz fibration $p: E \rightarrow \bC$, which does not necessarily extend over $\bC P^1$.
 Let $\mu$ be the monodromy around $\infty$, which is a symplectic automorphism of the fibre.
 Its fixed point Floer cohomology $\mathit{HF}^*(\mu)$ comes with a map (which already played a role in \cite[Conjecture 6.1]{seidel00b})

 obtained by counting sections of $p$ with suitable asymptotic conditions.
 It turns out that the composition of this map and \eqref{eq:acc} is always zero (this is a generalization of Lemma \ref{th:z1-vanish}).
 Now consider the double composition